 - the farm providing an agreement to pay a lump sum to the Older Generation as and when required, such agreement being secured by a mortgage registered over the farming lands owned or controlled by the Younger Generation

 - the farm providing a guarantee to pay for any aged care accommodation that the Older Generation might require

 - the farm setting up a superannuation fund if the age and working status of the Older Generation still allows, to provide an income to the Older Generation when they retire.

 We can help a farming family talk through the issues facing them and provide practical and sensible advice to all parties involved.
 We can help a farming family make any farming rearrangements that they wish to make when they are ready to make them.
 Let us know if you find yourself considering how to protect the farm and balance the needs of each generation on the farm as we would be pleased to provide you with the advice you need.

 The long term success and viability of the farm can be destroyed in an instant if a farmer passes away leaving no Will or leaving a Will that is out of date.

-The Wills of the Younger generation are also important too to make sure that the family farm is preserved while maintaining financial security for the Younger Generation.
+The Wills of the Younger Generation are also important to make sure that the family farm is preserved while maintaining financial security for the Younger Generation.

 We cannot stress enough the importance of every adult member of a farming family having an up to date Will all the time.